 Do sea salt and table salt differ in flavor?

 Aside from the iodine in table salt, there is little else to distinguish the two as far as their respective compositions are concerned.
 The big difference between them is the size of their crystals.
-The crystals of sea salt are larger than those of table salt, which means that they do not dissolve as quickly.
+The crystals of sea salt are larger than those of table salt, meaning they do not dissolve as quickly.
 That difference may make sea salt seem saltier than table salt in some applications.
 In cases where sea salt is sprinkled onto foods at the end of cooking, it will linger longer on the tongue and can give the impression that it has a stronger flavor.

 Instead of those minerals, most table salt has iodine.
-Iodine is important for thyroid health; however, iodized salt may not be essential since you may be getting enough from vegetables and seafood in your diet.
-As a result, these salts are nutritionally similar with neither providing significant benefits over the other.
+Iodine is important for thyroid health; however, iodized salt may not be essential since you may get enough from vegetables and seafood in your diet.
+As a result, these salts are nutritionally similar, with neither providing significant benefits over the other.

-When should you use sea salt and when should you use table salt?
+When should you use sea salt?
+And when should you use table salt?

-To use sea salt, crumble some flakes with your fingers and sprinkle over food.
+To use sea salt, crumble some flakes with your fingers and sprinkle them over the food.
 It works especially well with steamed vegetables and seafood as a way to enhance their flavors.
 It works best as a finishing salt that you sprinkle over cooked dishes just before serving them.
 Along with the flavor, it can give those dishes a satisfying crunchy texture.

-Table salt’s fine granules flow freely and mix in to dishes well, which makes it better suited as an all-purpose seasoning that is cooked into foods.
+Table salt’s fine granules flow freely and mix into dishes well, which makes it better suited as an all-purpose seasoning that is cooked into foods.
 When you need salt to cook into a dish evenly rather than be just on the surface, table salt is the one to use.